Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Extensions and open problems

-(2) Given an envy-free $r$-star matching $W$ in $G$, create a matching $W'$ in $G'$ by connecting, for each saturated vertex $x\in X$, each duplicate $v_i^x$ of $x$ to one of the $r$ vertices in $Y$ matched to $x$ in $W$.
-Note that, for each saturated vertex $x\in X$, there are $r!$ ways to connect the duplicates of $x$ to its neighbors, so there are many different matchings $W'$ corresponding to $W$.
-However, all such matchings have the same cardinality, and every such matching is envy-free in $G'$: for every vertex $x$ that is matched by $W$, all its duplicates are matched by $W'$ and thus are not envious; for every vertex $x$ that is unmatched by $W$, all its duplicates are not adjacent to any matched vertex in $Y$, and thus are not envious either.
+(2) Given an envy-free $r$-star matching $W$ in $G$, create a matching $W'$ in $G'$ by connecting, for each saturated vertex $x\in X$, each clone $v_i^x$ of $x$ to one of the $r$ vertices in $Y$ matched to $x$ in $W$.
+Note that, for each saturated vertex $x\in X$, there are $r!$ ways to connect the clones of $x$ to its neighbors, so there are many different matchings $W'$ corresponding to $W$.
+However, all such matchings have the same cardinality, and every such matching is envy-free in $G'$: for every vertex $x$ that is saturated by $W$, all its clones are saturated by $W'$ and thus are not envious; for every vertex $x$ that is unmatched by $W$, all its clones are not adjacent to any matched vertex in $Y$, and thus are not envious either.